pamindu-fernando/helastay-springboot/README.md

-# Staybnb
+# Helastay 🇱🇰

-Staybnb is a full-stack property rental application developed with Java and Spring Boot.
+Helastay is a full-stack property rental application developed with Java and Spring Boot.
 It provides a secure platform for users to browse listings, make bookings, leave reviews, and manage their profiles.

 ## Technologies Used